Chobble Tickets

 QR code check-in

 Every ticket gets a unique URL and QR code.
 At the door, your staff or volunteers just log into the site and scan the code with their phone using the built-in QR scanner.
 The system confirms the ticket is valid and marks it as checked in.
 It's really easy.
-The scanner is intentionally check-in only - no accidental check-outs from double-scans at a busy door.
+The scanner defaults to check-in-only mode to prevent accidental double-scans at a busy door, but staff can also toggle check-out when needed.
 If someone shows a ticket for a different event, you'll get a warning and can decide what to do.

 No overbooking